Overview

 })

-update notification with id
+update a notification

 notifications.update({